 What’s next for Enjin?

-Maxim Blagov and Witek Radomski founded Enjin in 2009.
+Maxim Blagov and Witek Radomski founded the company in 2009.
 Today they are the largest social gaming website in the world, with over 20 million users across 250,000 gaming communities.
-There are currently over 60 blockchain games on the Enjin network.
-Check out my video where I provide an in depth look at Enjin and blockchain mainstream adoption could be achieved through gaming.
+There are currently over 60 blockchain games on the part of the network.

 Enjin confirmed in early March 2019 that it had entered a partnership with smartphone manufacturer Samsung Electronics (as reported on Asia Crypto Today).

-I interviewed Enjin’s founder Witek Radomski at the Game Developers Conference.
+I interviewed CTO and co-founder Witek Radomski at the Game Developers Conference.
 He confirmed the Samsung partnership again but couldn’t go into details because the Company is under a non-disclosure agreement.

 In their latest quarterly report the Company stated its primary development focus would be on launching the Enjin Platform to Mainnet.
 According to Enjin this would be to facilitate the mass utility of the Enjin Coin.